EndPointCorp/end-point-blog/2020/07/02/random-strings-and-integers-that-actually-arent.html.md

 Time: 0.681 ms
 ```

-Also it's certainly possible to reverse this part, too, and read the string back into the original integer.
+It’s also certainly possible to reverse this part, too, and read the string back into the original integer.
 But I’d instead recommend stashing the resulting string into a database field, and doing a look-up on that directly.

 ### Bonus

-At some point I ended up porting this thing to Python.
+At some point I ended up porting this to Python.
 It’s still super simple, and works just the same.
 But maybe seeing it in another form will help you port it to whatever other language you might need it for.

 ```python
 def simple_feistel(value):